 Ghibli the Best contains selections from five albums from the Hacla instrumental music label.
 "Best" is of course subjective - though many of the most famous themes from Studio Ghibli's anime films are included, the focus is on basic instrumental renditions of songs well-known to the average Japanese moviegoer, rather than more substantial themes better suited to an instrumental arranged album.

 The one true standout track of the album is "If Wrapped in Kindness" from Kiki's Delivery Service, an earthy folk arrangement featuring acoustic guitar, violin, and Native American percussion.
-Everything about it contrasts with the rest of the album, from the multifaceted instrumental ensemble to the patient, purposeful arrangement to the virtuosity of the performance.
-Aside from this and the aforementioned "Teru's Theme", the only tracks really worthy of attention are "My Neighbor Totoro" and "The World's Promise", thanks in both cases to lighthearted but meaningful interaction between piano and violin.
+Everything about it contrasts in a good way with the rest of the album, from the multifaceted instrumental ensemble to the patient, purposeful arrangement to the virtuosity of the performance.
+Aside from this and the aforementioned "Teru's Theme", the only tracks worthy of attention are "My Neighbor Totoro" and "The World's Promise", thanks in both cases to lighthearted but meaningful interaction between piano and violin.